vdcast/Module_3_lesson_2_hw_1_compose/README.md

 **Task:**

 Create a program to save settings.
-Those. when the system is restarted, the selected settings should not be changed.
+When the system is restarted, the selected settings should not be changed.
 Settings:
 1) Language en/ua (Switch).
 2) Gamer nick (EditText).